Windrill/scene-GAN/README.md

-# Scenery-Video-GANs
+# Scene Video GANs
-This Neural Network generates relatively realistic animations from images.
-This repository includes the saved checkpoint files of the trained network and the model source code.
+Repository includes the saved checkpoint files of the trained network and the model source code.

 Examples
 -------------------